Higashikushira, Kagoshima: Geography

 Higashikushira is located on the east coast of the Ōsumi Peninsula in Kagoshima Prefecture.
 While the town itself is located on flat land, it is bordered to the south by mountains and to the east by Shibushi Bay.
 The highest point, at 77.5 meters above sea level, is on the Iwahiro Plateau, located in the northern portion of the town.
 The lay of the land is such that, from north to south, the elevation gradually declines.

-The climate is subtropical with an average high temperature of 32 degrees Celsius in the summer and an average winter low of 0 degrees.